mayalevy/CENA/README.md

 data(geneExpressionDataMatrix)
 data(phenotypeData)
 results = CENA(geneExpressionDataMatrix, phenotypeData, cellSpace, resolution_parameter = 8, no_cores = 1)
+genesWithClusters = row.names(geneExpressionDataMatrix)[which(!is.na(rowSums(results$cluster_information)))]
-robustnessResults = robustness(results, geneExpressionDataMatrix,phenotypeData, cellSpace, resolution_parameter = 8, no_cores = 1, genesToRun = row.names(geneExpressionDataMatrix)[4:5])
+robustnessResults = robustness(results, geneExpressionDataMatrix, phenotypeData, cellSpace, genesToRun = genesWithClusters, no_cores = 1)
 ```
 ### Specificity Analysis:
-Another post analysis method is the specificity analysis.
-After running CENA on many genes, one can choose a few of them and check the uniqueness of the chosen cluster. *uniquness* function compares the cluster that CENA chose to many randomly selected clusters of a specific gene and calculates its a-parametric p-value (low score means good score).
+Another post analysis is applied by the specificity function.
+After obtaining some interesting gene associations using CENA, it is advised to check their specificity compared to permutations of the data.
+The specificity function applies the same parameters used in the original run (For more information, Levy et al., 2020).
 #### Example:
 ```
 data(cellSpace)